Platform features

 Use session-pinned standby checks when you need to verify the new slot before the old one drains away.

-Avoid calling it canary unless you also explain that there is no weighted traffic split today.
+Do not call it canary unless you also explain that there is no weighted traffic split today.

 Next.js